KenHarlbar/alx-higher_level_programming/0x00-python-hello_world/README.md

 100-write.py - Prints exactly and that piece of art is useful - Dora Korpar, 2015-10-19, followed by a new line.

 101-compile - Compiles a Python script file.

+102-magic_calculation.py - Python function def magic_calculation(a, b) that solves a exponential b and add the result to 98